 - Power:

 - Category [1]

 - All electrical equipment is functional and there is no reported occurrence of power shortage or tripping of the main or feeder breakers.

 - Fire Alarm:

 - Category [1]

-Technology:
+- Technology:

-- Category [4] - There is not WiFi access throughout the site.
+- Category [4]

+- There is not WiFi access throughout the site.
 There is only WiFi in the MPR.

-- The site has EMS; controls are ASIC.
+- The site has 3 non-scheduled computer labs and 2 chromebook carts.

-- The site has 3 non-scheduled computer labs and • 2 chromebook carts. - CRV TV's are still in use in the Classrooms. • - No ceiling mounted projectors in Classrooms. • - Infrastructure needs to be updated to prepare for future technology needs. - Intercom / Clock / Bell: . - .
-Category [1] - The PA system is antiquated and needs to be • replaced.
+- CRV TV's are still in use in the Classrooms.

+- No ceiling mounted projectors in Classrooms.

+Infrastructure needs to be updated to prepare for future technology needs.

+- Category [1] - The PA system is antiquated and needs to be replaced.
-Security: •

-- Category [1]

-- There is an existing security camera system in • place (installed in 2004).
+- Category [1] - There is an existing security camera system in place (installed in 2004).
 M&O is replacing some cameras.

-- Lighting:

-- Category [2] .

-- Interior lighting are T8 lamps; direct-indirect • pendant light fixtures in Classrooms.
-Eventually these should be changed to more energy saving fixtures to meet new Title 24 requirements.

-- Site lighting at parking lot are mainly provided • by lamp posts.
+- Category [2] - Interior lighting are T8 lamps; direct-indirect pendant light fixtures in Classrooms.
+Eventually these should be changed to more energy saving fixtures to meet new Title 24 requirements. - Site lighting at parking lot are mainly provided by lamp posts.
 Consider upgrading to LED type fixtures.

-- Elevator: .
+Elevator:

-- Category [3]

-- The elevator has system problems that needs to • be addressed.
+- Category [3] - The elevator has system problems that needs to be addressed.
 A lot of times it is non-functional.
 Manufacturer is Thyssen Krup.